 Chronic Myelogenous Leukemia (CML)

-However, many people with CML have a gene mutation that responds to targeted cancer therapy, called Gleevec.
-Gleevec (imatinib) is commonly used to treat CML, as well as some other drugs.
-For those people whose cancer is susceptible to Gleevec, their survival rate can be as high as 90 percent.
-Chronic monocytic leukemia is a subtype of CML.
+However, many people with CML have a gene mutation that responds to targeted cancer therapy, called Gleevec, or imatinib.
+For those people whose cancer is susceptible to Gleevec, the 5-year survival rate can be up to 90 percent.

 Signs and symptoms of leukemia include the following:

 Poor blood clotting: Immature white blood cells crowd out platelets, which are crucial for blood clotting.
 This can cause a person to bruise or bleed easily and heal slowly.
 They may also develop petechiae, small red to purple spots on the body, indicating a minor hemorrhage.